 The program combines foundational informatics coursework with coursework in a cognate area.
 The major offers the cognate areas of art, economics, geoinformatics, health informatics, human-computer interaction, linguistics, media, music, social informatics, and individualized cognates.
 Required credit for the major depends on a student's choice of cognate area.

-Students majoring in informatics may not earn a second major in computer science, business analytics and information systems, or computer science and engineering.
+Students who major in informatics may not also major in computer science, business analytics and information systems, or computer science and engineering.
 They may, however, earn a minor in computer science.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Bachelor of Arts in informatics, visit the UI General Catalog.